foxmask/django-th/docs/new_module.rst

 -------------------
 If your service need an authentication, you'll need 2 new functions `auth` and `callback`

-* `auth` will trigger the authentication to the third party application
+* `auth` will trigger the authentication to the third party application, the Oauth process in fact
 * `callback` is triggered when the authentication is done and call by the third party application.
 At this step the callback function store the oauth token to the dedicated dummy model as follow :